John Adams: Slavery

-Adams never owned a slave and declined on principle to use slave labor, saying, "I have, through my whole life, held the practice of slavery in such abhorrence, that I have never owned a negro or any other slave, though I have lived for many years in times, when the practice was not disgraceful, when the best men in my vicinity thought it not inconsistent with their character, and when it has cost me thousands of dollars for the labor and subsistence of free men, which I might have saved by the purchase of negroes at times when they were very cheap."
+Adams never owned a slave and declined on principle to use slave labor, saying: I have, through my whole life, held the practice of slavery in such abhorrence, that I have never owned a negro or any other slave, though I have lived for many years in times, when the practice was not disgraceful, when the best men in my vicinity thought it not inconsistent with their character, and when it has cost me thousands of dollars for the labor and subsistence of free men, which I might have saved by the purchase of negroes at times when they were very cheap.
 Before the war, he occasionally represented slaves in suits for their freedom.
 Adams generally tried to keep the issue out of national politics, because of the anticipated Southern response during a time when unity was needed to achieve independence.
-He spoke out in 1777 against a bill to emancipate slaves in Massachusetts, saying that the issue was presently too divisive, and so the legislation should "sleep for a time."
-He also was against use of black soldiers in the Revolution due to opposition from Southerners.
+He spoke out in 1777 against a bill to emancipate slaves in Massachusetts, saying that the issue was presently too divisive so the legislation should "sleep for a time."
+He was against use of black soldiers in the Revolution due to opposition from Southerners.
 Slavery was abolished in Massachusetts about 1780, when it was forbidden by implication in the Declaration of Rights that John Adams wrote into the Massachusetts Constitution.
 Abigail Adams vocally opposed slavery.

-Accusations of monarchism
+Monarchism

-Throughout his lifetime Adams expressed controversial and shifting views regarding the virtues of monarchical and hereditary political institutions.
+Adams expressed controversial and shifting views regarding the virtues of monarchical and hereditary political institutions.
 At times he conveyed substantial support for these approaches, suggesting for example that "hereditary monarchy or aristocracy" are the "only institutions that can possibly preserve the laws and liberties of the people."
-Yet at other times he distanced himself from such ideas, calling himself "a mortal and irreconcilable enemy to Monarchy" and "no friend to hereditary limited monarchy in America."
+At other times he distanced himself from such ideas, calling himself "a mortal and irreconcilable enemy to Monarchy".
 Such denials did not assuage his critics, and Adams was often accused of being a monarchist.
-Historian Clinton Rossiter portrays Adams not as a monarchist but a revolutionary conservative who sought to balance republicanism with the stability of monarchy to create "ordered liberty."
+Historian Clinton Rossiter portrays Adams as a revolutionary conservative who sought to balance republicanism with the stability of monarchy to create "ordered liberty."
 His 1790 Discourses on Davila published in the Gazette of the United States warned once again of the dangers of unbridled democracy.

 Many attacks on Adams were scurrilous, including suggestions that he was planning to "crown himself king" and "grooming John Quincy as heir to the throne."
-The allegations were totally false, he told Jefferson — he never wanted an American monarchy.

-According to Luke Mayville, Adams synthesized two strands of thought: practical study of past and present governments, and Scottish Enlightenment thinking concerning individual desires expressed in politics.
-Adams's conclusion was that the great danger was that an oligarchy of the wealthy would take hold to the detriment of equality.
+Adams felt that the great danger was that an oligarchy of the wealthy would take hold to the detriment of equality.
 To counter that danger, the power of the wealthy needed to be channeled by institutions, and checked by a strong executive.